damienmckenna/metatag/metatag_panels/README.txt

-Meta tags: Panels
+Metatag: Panels
 -----------------
 This module adds support for meta tag configuration for Panels pages.

-Configuration is done within the "Meta tags" tab existant in the Page Manager variant configuration page.
+Configuration is done within the "Metatag" tab existant in the Page Manager variant configuration page.